melvin-toni/react_face_recognition/README.md

 Because this project required camera then you must connect or turn on your camera on your laptop/PC.

+To test with mobile phone, connect your PC to the smartphone via USB cable and use remote devices inspection tools in Chrome.
+Please refer to this documentation https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server

 Don't forget to give permission to the browser to access the camera.